-- Students seeking reappraisal of a piece of graded term work (term paper, essay, etc.) should discuss their work with the Instructor within fifteen days of the work being returned to the class. - Students? papers will be returned during regular class time, at the time of the final exam, or during regular Office Hours. - Make-up examinations and deferred examinations will not be given except in cases of extreme personal emergencies.
+- Students seeking reappraisal of a piece of graded term work (term paper, essay, etc.) should discuss their work with the Instructor within fifteen days of the work being returned to the class. - Students' papers will be returned during regular class time or at the time of the final exam.
+Papers may also be picked up by students during regular Office Hours. - Make-up examinations and deferred examinations will not be given except in cases of extreme personal emergencies.
 Also examinations will not be given before the indicated examination dates. - It is the student's responsibility to request academic accommodations.
 If you are a student with a documented disability who may require academic accommodation and have not registered with the Disability Resource Centre, please contact their office at 220-8237.
 Students who have not registered with the Disability Resource Centre are not eligible for formal academic accommodation.
 You are also required to discuss your needs with your instructor no later than fourteen (14) days after the start of this course.

-Students?
-Union Vice-President Academic:
+Students' Union Vice-President Academic:

-Shannon O?Connor Phone: 220-3911
+Brittany Sargent Phone: 220-3911

-E-maikuvpaca@ucalgary.ca
+E-mail suvpaca@ucalgary.ca

-Students?
-Union Faculty Representative (Social Sciences)
+Students' Union Faculty Representative (Social Sciences)